Behavioral Interview Questions:

 Decision Making

 All jobs require some level of decision-making skills.
-While managers should be highly efficient in this space, CRAs and other team members have to constantly make work-related decisions.
-These questions are intended to show your interviewer your methodology for making decisions.
+While everyone expects managers to be highly efficient in this space, CRAs and other team members have to constantly make work-related decisions.
+Therefore, you need to exhibit a sound decision-making process.

 Goal Setting

-This is an important interview topic because hiring managers want to assess the strategy you employ when setting goals or achieving targets.
 Your interviewer will also be evaluating your ability to set actionable plans in order to obtain the objectives you have either personally set or have been given by the project team.

 Initiative